improve-ai/java-ranker/README.md

 ## Decisions are Contextual

 Unlike A/B testing or feature flags, Improve AI uses *context* to make the best decision for each user.
-On iOS, the following context is automatically included:
+On Android, the following context is automatically included:

 - $country - two letter country code
 - $lang - two letter language code